DataBiosphere/dsub/docs/providers/README.md

 ### TMPDIR will be set to reference a directory on your "data disk"

-The `google`, `google-v2`, and `google-cls-v2` providers depend on different versions of the Google Pipelines API which put the Docker container's `/tmp` directory on the Compute Engine VM's boot disk, rather than the data disk that is created for `dsub`.
+Historically, the Google Pipelines API (which the Google providers depend on) put the Docker container's `/tmp` directory on the Compute Engine VM's boot disk, rather than the data disk that is created for `dsub`.
-To avoid your needing to separately size both the boot disk and the data disk, the `google`, `google-v2`, and `google-cls-v2` providers create a `tmp` directory and set the
-`TMPDIR` environment variable (supported by many tools) to point to it.
+To avoid your needing to separately size both the boot disk and the data disk, the Google providers create a `tmp` directory and set the `TMPDIR` environment variable (supported by many tools) to point to it.

 This separation of boot vs. data disk does not hold for the `local` provider,